soyoungkwon/AF_prediction/README.md

 To examine whether the patient stayed longer than 4 days or not.
 This indicates patient recovered fast or slow.

-Use 33 features to predict length of stay in hospital Features :
+Use different features to predict length of stay in hospital

-Aufnahmedatum, Geschlecht, Charlson- and Cha2ds2Vasc-Score, HCM,
+Features :
+Aufnahmedatum, Geschlecht, Lots of diseae (Myocardial infarction, Congestive heart failure, Peripheral vascular disease, Congestive heart failure, Hypertension...)

+Question:
+Is the patient going to leave early (shorter than 4 days)

+Method:
+Machine learning (logistic regression)